 Canada’s Best Diversity Employers

-In March 2021, the City of Surrey was named one of Canada’s Best Diversity Employers for a third year in a row.
+In March 2022, the City of Surrey was named one of Canada’s Best Diversity Employers for a fourth year in a row.
 This national annual award recognizes employers who have exceptional workplace diversity and inclusiveness programs.

 The City of Surrey is committed to providing accessible and inclusive services, programs and opportunities for all members of our community.
 From our adapted sports, to our award-winning recreation centres.